 ODX Program Director, Financial Times Live

-Just a few months into the new administration, we will review how monetary, fiscal and regulatory policies are shifting and discuss what it means for companies and boards
+Just a few months into the new administration, we will review how regulatory policies and enforcement attitudes are shifting and discuss what it means for companies and boards

 Founding Partner, Compensation Advisory Partners

 EVP, General Counsel and Corporate Secretary, Hewlett Packard Enterprise